pexa-mhaddad/auto-merge-with-rulesets/README.md

 2. In the GitHub repository settings, navigate to "Code security and analysis"
 3. Enable Dependabot security updates and version updates
 4. Navigate to "Settings" > "Code and automation" > "Rulesets"
-5. Create three new rulesets using the JSON files in `.github/rulesets/`:
+5. Create two new rulesets using the JSON files in `.github/rulesets/`:
-   - Create a ruleset for Terraform using `terraform.json`
-   - Create a ruleset for npm using `npm.json`
+   - Create a ruleset for Dependabot PRs using `dependabot-auto-merge.json`
-   - Create a ruleset for Kotlin using `kotlin.json`
+   - Create a ruleset for developer PRs using `developer-checks.json`
-6. Configure the rulesets to apply to Dependabot PRs that modify files in their respective directories
+6. Configure the rulesets to apply to their respective PR types
 7. Wait for Dependabot to create PRs or trigger them manually
 8. Observe that:
-   - PRs updating Terraform dependencies only need to pass Terraform checks
-   - PRs updating npm dependencies only need to pass npm checks
+   - Dependabot PRs only need to pass their ecosystem-specific checks
-   - PRs updating Kotlin dependencies only need to pass Kotlin checks
+   - Developer PRs need to pass all checks and get code review approval
-   - PRs that pass their respective checks are auto-merged
+   - PRs that pass their respective checks are handled according to their ruleset

 https://github.com/orgs/community/discussions/12395